5 Things You Didn't Know About Grace Kelly

 Prince Grace died in 1982 when she suffered a stroke while driving and drove over a steep embankment.
 (Contrary to rumor, Kelly's family insists that she was not driving on one of the winding roads she and costar Cary Grant zipped down in Hitchcock's underrated To Catch a Thief.)
 After a royal funeral that attracted nearly 100 million television viewers, she was laid to rest in Monaco.

-Nearly 27 years after her death, tributes to Kelly keep rolling in.
+Thirty five years after her death, tributes to Kelly keep rolling in.
 In 1993 she became the first American actress to appear on a postage stamp, and in 2007 special commemorative two-euro coins bore her profile.
-Fashion house Hermes' Kelly bag is named after the actress in honor of her penchant for appearing with the high-end purse.
+Fashion house Hermes's Kelly bag is named after the actress in honor of her penchant for appearing with the high-end purse.

 Even though she didn't join in her family's rowing hobby, Kelly also has a sculling tribute in her honor.
 In 2003, the Henley Royal Regatta, a major rowing event on the Thames that once snootily rejected Jack Kelly's attempt to participate, renamed its women's quadruple sculls race the Princess Grace Challenge Cup.